-the deployment of the fifth-generation (5G) mobile communication system and expedited the evolution towards the sixth-generation (6G) era.
-Due to the separation and isolation, both physically and logically, between various network entities such as communication infrastructures, Internet of Things (IoT) devices, and wireless service equipment, many inter- and intra-network tasks, such as resource sharing and trading, data interactions, device access and authentication, information tracking and supervision, are hindered by a number of security and trust problems [1].
+THE EXPONENTIAL growth of diverse wireless devices and increasing network scale, density, heterogeneity, and complexity have brought tremendous pressure on wireless networks with limited scarce resources, which has accelerated the deployment of the fifth-generation (5G) mobile communication system and expedited the evolution toward the sixth-generation (6G) era.
+Due to the separation and isolation, both physically and logically, between various network entities, such as communication infrastructures, Internet of Things (IoT) devices, and wireless service equipment, many interand intra-network tasks, such as resource sharing and trading, data interactions, device access and authentication, information tracking, and supervision, are hindered by a number of security and trust problems [1].
 Recently, blockchain has been introduced to establish trust between independent network entities, enforce secure interactions of network participants, and flexibly coordinate and manage wireless resources [2]-[4].

 Blockchain technology, initiated in [5], inherently lends itself to store, secure, and operate data in a distributed way while having high credibility in guaranteeing the information integrity and security and the interests of participants [6], [7].
-Naturally, blockchain arises as a remedy to solve trust problems of multi-sided interactions in various areas, such as finance, logistics, voting, healthcare, and also wireless networks [1].
-Indeed, the Federal Communications Commission (FCC) and a number of whitepapers and reports [1], [8]-[12] have foreseen the critical role of blockchain in future 6G wireless communications.
-The recent advancements of blockchainas-a-service (BaaS) [13] and blockchain market [14], [15] have propelled blockchain to transform into a service-oriented multi-sided platform (MSP) [16], which makes blockchain eligible for coordinating multi-lateral business and managing large-scale services.
-In [17], [18], the authors proposed edge computing solutions for blockchain applications in mobile networks and provided practical and economic insights for resource management and pricing in mobile blockchains.
-The work [19] developed a blockchain-based trust mechanism and a deep reinforcement learning based computation resource allocation algorithm to improve network security, edge utility, and computational performance.
+Naturally, blockchain arises as a remedy to solve trust problems of multisided interactions in various areas, such as finance, logistics, voting, healthcare, and also wireless networks [1].
+Indeed, the Federal Communications Commission (FCC)1 and a number of whitepapers and reports [1], [8]-[12] have foreseen the critical role of blockchain in future 6G wireless communications.
+The recent advancements of Blockchain-as-a-Service (BaaS) [13] and blockchain market [14], [15] have propelled blockchain to transform into a service-oriented multisided platform (MSP) [16], which makes blockchain eligible for coordinating multilateral business and managing large-scale services.
+Xiong et al. [17], [18] proposed edge computing solutions for blockchain applications in mobile networks and